Coronavirus - How You Can Help

 Support for Medical Students

-In addition, working with medical school leadership, students at the Vagelos College of Physicians and Surgeons have established the COVID-19 Student Service Corps.
+Working with medical school leadership, students at the Vagelos College of Physicians and Surgeons have established the COVID-19 Student Service Corps.
 Through this effort, they volunteer on a community health hotline to provide essential COVID-19 information to patients, assist faculty in COVID-19 related research projects, support mental health services for faculty, staff, and students, and participate in our expanded telemedicine programs.
-Immediate needs for our COVID-19 Student Service Corps include funding for student care packages, program supplies, and jackets for participants.

 If you wish to support our students, you can make a gift today to our Student Service Corps Fund.

 To learn more about how you can help support these efforts, please contact: